-Finally, conservation of code point sequences in phase 5 of translation when encoding a narrow literal character or string in the utf-8 encoding is not proposed in this paper which focuses on phase 1 of translation.
+Finally, conservation of code point sequences in phase 5 of translation when encoding a narrow literal character or string in the UTF-8 encoding is not proposed in this paper which focuses on phase 1 of translation.
+This is covvered by P2314R1 [6].